gerardpontino/Certified-Kubernetes-Security-Specialist/README.md

 3. [Killer.sh](https://killer.sh/cks)

-When you buy a voucher for the CKS exam, it comes with 2 killer.sh sessions. killer.sh will give an exam simulator that is similar to what you will be having during the actual exam.
-It is useful to familiarize yourself on how you would setup your terminal window, browser, etc..
+When you buy a voucher for the CKS exam, it comes with 2 killer.sh sessions. killer.sh will give an exam simulator that is similar to what you will be having on the actual exam.
+It is very useful to help familiarize yourself on the exam environment, like to setup your terminal window, browser, etc..

-I would say killer.sh got tougher questions than the actual exam.
+I would say killer.sh has tougher questions than the actual exam.
 This is a best practice to know if you are ready to take the exam or not.
 You may use it for 36 hours with unlimited resets.
 I've practiced all the questions 2-3 times until I got a "fair" result.
 You will have an option to see the solutions as well, to give you an idea how the questions are answered.

 # Helpful Resources

 1. https://orca.tufin.io/netpol/ - You can get your network policies explained by pasting it into this tool.

+# Topics
+## Cluster Setup 10%
+> - Use Network security policies to restrict cluster level access
+> - Use CIS benchmark to review the security configuration of Kubernetes components (etcd, kubelet, kubedns, kubeapi)
+> - Properly set up Ingress objects with security control
+> - Protect node metadata and endpoints
+> - Minimize use of, and access to, GUI elements
+> - Verify platform binaries before deploying

+## Cluster Hardening 15%
+> - Restrict access to Kubernetes API
+> - Use Role Based Access Controls to minimize exposure
+> - Exercise caution in using service accounts e.g. disable defaults, minimize permissions on newly created ones
+> - Update Kubernetes frequently